Breaking the Curse of Dimensionality with Convex Neural Networks: Introduction

 We make the following contributions:

 \BIT

 \item[--] We provide in \mysec{general} a review of functional analysis tools used for learning from continuously infinitely many basis functions, by studying carefully the similarities and differences between $L_1$- and $L_2$-penalties on the output weights.
+For $L_2$-penalties, this corresponds to a positive definite kernel and may be interpreted through random sampling of hidden weights.
+We also review incremental algorithms (i.e., forward greedy approaches) to learn from these infinite sets of basis functions when using $L_1$-penalties.

-\item[--] We provide a detailed theoretical analysis of the generalization performance of (single hidden layer) convex neural networks with monotonic homogeneous activation functions, with study of both the approximation and the estimation errors, with explicit bounds on the various needed weights.
-We relate these new results to the extensive literature on approximation properties of neural networks~\citep[see, e.g.,][and references therein]{pinkus1999approximation} in \mysec{related}.
+\item[--] The results are specialized in \mysec{neural} to neural networks with a single hidden layer and activation functions which are positively homogeneous (such as the rectified linear unit).
+In particular, in Sections~\ref{sec:FW1}, \ref{sec:FW2} and \ref{sec:FW3}, we provide simple geometric interpretations to the non-convex problems of additions of new units, in terms of separating hyperplanes or Hausdorff distance between convex sets.
+They constitute the core potentially hard computational tasks in our framework of learning from continuously many basis functions.

-\item[--] In \mysec{adaptivity}, we show that these convex neural networks are adaptive to all situations mentioned earlier.
-When using an $\ell_1$-norm on the input weights, we show in \mysec{highdim} that high-dimensional non-linear variable selection may be achieved, without any strong assumption regarding the data (note that we do not present a polynomial-time algorithm to achieve this).
+\item[--] In \mysec{approx}, we provide a detailed theoretical analysis of the approximation properties of (single hidden layer) convex neural networks with monotonic homogeneous activation functions, with explicit bounds.
+We relate these new results to the extensive literature on approximation properties of neural networks~\citep[see, e.g.,][and references therein]{pinkus1999approximation} in \mysec{related}, and show that these neural networks are indeed adaptive to linear structures, by replacing the exponential dependence in dimension by an exponential dependence in the dimension of the subspace of the data can be projected to for good predictions.

-\item[--] In Sections~\ref{sec:FW1}, \ref{sec:FW2} and \ref{sec:FW3}, we provide simple geometric interpretations to the non-convex problems of additions of new units, which constitute the core potentially hard computational tasks in our framework of learning from continuously many basis functions.
+\item[--] In \mysec{adaptivity}, we study the generalization properties under a standard supervised learning set-up, and show that these convex neural networks are adaptive to all situations mentioned earlier.
+These are summarized in Table~\ref{tab:summary} and constitute the main statistical results of this paper.
+When using an $\ell_1$-norm on the input weights, we show in \mysec{highdim} that high-dimensional non-linear variable selection may be achieved, that is, the number of input variables may be much larger than the number of observations, without any strong assumption regarding the data (note that we do not present a polynomial-time algorithm to achieve this).